Blackfell/blackfell.github.io/_posts/2019-07-02-Password-Fu-Level-1.md

 Decide on the length requirement you'll go for; I like at least 15 characters if you're going for characters, or at least 3 words if going for a phrase.

-I'm really keen to protect this account so I'm going to aim for 5 words in my passphrase.
+I'm really keen to protect this account so I'm going to aim for 5 words in my passphrase, hopefully we'll see that being this paranoid isn't even that difficult!

 ## Get random seed